OpenSimulationInterface/osi-documentation/traffic-participants.rst

 A traffic participant represents one of the following:

 - A living being.
-- A means of transportation for living beings.
+- A means of transportation for living beings
-- A means of transportation for goods.
+- A means of transportation for goods
-- Any other movable object that may travel the road network.
+- Any other movable object that may travel the road network

 Pedestrians and animals are examples of traffic participants that are living objects.
 Vehicles are examples of traffic participants that are means of transportation.